eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub/protobuf_person.rst

 ================

 The main differences to the string publisher are:
-  - we need to include the protobuf publisher from ``ecal/msg/protobuf/publisher.h``
+  - we need to include / import the protobuf specific publishers
-  - also we need the compiled protobuf message header file ``person.pb.h`` and include it
+  - also we need to include / import the compiled protobuf message definitions for the specific programming language
-  - we need to utilize the protobuf message class ``Person`` instead of the string class ``std::string``
+  - we need to utilize the protobuf message class ``Person`` instead of the string class

 .. tabs::